-Under the guidance of local non-profit organisation Wildcare Australia Inc, who rescue and rehabilitate sick, injured and orphaned native wildlife, we have released five rescue koalas and four echidnas onto the property.
-We thank Wildcare for their tireless work along with Currumbin Wildlife Hospital Foundation.
+Under the guidance of local non-profit organisation Wildcare Australia Inc, who rescue and rehabilitate sick, injured and orphaned native wildlife, we have welcomed many animals to live here including koalas and echidnas.
+We thank Wildcare and all their volunteers for their tireless work along with Currumbin Wildlife Hospital Foundation and Australia Zoo.

-Around the property, you can explore and enjoy the organic gardens which provide an abundance of herbs, greens, fruits and vegetables.
-The main garden is also home to the composting, worm farming and chickens.
-Resident organic gardener and former Chef, Shelley Pryor oversees this wonderful space and also presents various sessions for guests interested in learning more about organic gardening.
+Around the property you can explore and enjoy the large organic gardens which provide an abundance of herbs, greens, fruits and vegetables for our chefs every day.
+The main garden is also home to the composting and worm farms.
+There are also various sessions for guests to learn more about organic gardening.

 On this expansive property over 200 hectares, you can explore the natural environment that has existed for thousands of years.

 Freshwater springs flow through fern and palm glades into gullies, sprinkling over cliffs.
 Many trails frame the distant mountain, ocean and valley views.
 Some of the spectacular trees have weathered hundreds of seasons.
 A haven for birds, animals and plants, there are koalas in the swaying gums, wallabies who meander around the property and graze on grasses and plants while the delightful kookaburras sing when it's time to greet the day.